-- 2.11 The Planning Practice Guidance on housing needs assessments provides local authorities with a guide on how to approach the standard method for assessing local housing need and provides an overview of the formula.
-This is dealt with further in the section on overall housing need. - 2.12 The PPG sets out that the Government is committed to ensuring that more homes are built and supports ambitious authorities who want to plan for growth.
-It recognises that the standard method for assessing local housing need provides a minimum starting point in determining the number of homes needed in an area and ultimately, there will be circumstances where it will be appropriate to consider if actual housing need is higher than the standard method indicates and provides some examples of where this may be appropriate. - 2.13 In instances where local housing need is being calculated for Local Plans which cover more than one area as will be the case for a new joint plan for Central Lancashire the PPG states that the housing need for the defined area should at least be the sum of the local housing need for each local planning authority within the area.
-It will be for the relevant strategic policy-making authority to distribute the total housing requirement which is then arrived at across the plan area.
+- 2.17 The Planning Practice Guidance on Housing Needs Assessments4 provides local authorities with a guide on how to approach the standard method for assessing local housing need and provides an overview of the formula.
+This is dealt with further in the section on overall housing need. - 2.18 The PPG sets out5 that the Government is committed to ensuring that more homes are built and supports ambitious authorities who want to plan for growth.
+It recognises that the standard method for assessing local housing need provides a minimum starting point in determining the number of homes needed in an area and ultimately, there will be circumstances where it will be appropriate to consider if actual housing need is higher than the standard method indicates and provides some examples of where this may be appropriate.
+These are however issues for the plan-making process, with the PPG clearly setting out within the Housing Supply and Delivery guidance that where housing requirement figures identified in adopted strategic housing policies are more than 5 years old and have not been reviewed and found not to need updating, then the housing requirement figure for five year land supply purposes will be the area's local housing need calculated using the standard method.6 A distinction thus needs to be made in respect of the appropriate housing requirement figure which is relevant for the calculation of five year housing land supply and associated development management in advance of the adoption of a new local plan; and the consideration of the appropriate housing requirement through the local plan process.
+Consideration of whether it is appropriate to plan for above the standard method local housing need figure is an issue for planmaking only.
+This is clear from Footnote 37 of the NPPF, which was revised in the February 2019 version.

-&lt;sup>2 Paragraph: 004 Reference ID: 2a-004-20190220
+5 Paragraph 010: Reference ID: 2a-010-20190220